CidMaciel/FrisbeeDataAnalyzer/README.md

 ## addGame method

-the addGame method takes one input, being a GameStats stat.
+The addGame method takes one input, being a GameStats stat.
 It creates a new StatNode within the StatList and adds the game.

 ### Example Usage: